martinfrances107/gcode-nom/gcode2obj/README.md

 * I have only tested against gcode files that use absolute positioning.

 * I must test with code than uses relative positioning.

+* Convert "G5 - Bézier Cubic Spline" commands into the equivalent "obj" spline by defining a basis     matrix.
+Support is not universal I could fall back to a series of line segments.